 Osteoarthritis drug Limbrel has been linked to serious side effects including drug-induced liver damage and hypersensitivity pneumonitis.
 On December 5, 2017, the FDA issued a Drug Safety Alert urging the manufacturers of Limbrel to recall it after an investigation determined it to be an “unapproved new drug.”

-Consumer Safety Watch is currently investigating injuries on behalf of individuals who have suffered from serious injuries linked to the supplement/drug Lindrel.
+Consumer Safety Watch is currently investigating injuries on behalf of individuals who have suffered from serious injuries linked to the supplement/drug Limbrel.

-The Food and Drug Administration (FDA) has encouraged anyone taking Lindrel to immediately stop and contact their health care provider.
-It has also been requested that the manufacturer of Lindrel issue an immediate recall of the product.
+The Food and Drug Administration (FDA) has encouraged anyone taking Limbrel to immediately stop and contact their health care provider.
+It has also been requested that the manufacturer of Limbrel issue an immediate recall of the product.

 Patients taking Limbrel should be aware of the side effects associated with drug-induced liver disease, which can include: